TykTechnologies/tyk-sync/README.md

 # Tyk Sync

+>[!NOTE]
+From October 2024, the latest release of Tyk Sync will be closed source.
+They will only be available to paying customers under [EULA license](https://github.com/TykTechnologies/tyk-sync/blob/deprecated/LICENSE.pdf), as will all future releases.
+The repository will be archived and no longer maintained.

 ## What is it?

 Tyk Sync is a command line tool and library to manage and synchronise a Tyk installation with your version control system (VCS).